Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Activation Difference on the first few tokens encode biases

 We perform a similar analysis but instead of comparing the chat version of the model (e.g., \llm{Qwen3 1.7B}) to its finetuned counterpart, we compare the \emph{base} model (i.e., \llm{Qwen3 1.7B Base}) to the finetuned chat model.
 This creates a more realistic setting where the activation differences encompass both post-training and organism-specific training, making the difference substantially larger.
 We investigate whether the finetuning bias remains detectable under these conditions, testing five \organismtype{SDF} organisms on \llm{Qwen3 1.7B} and \llm{Llama 3.2 8B}.

-\Cref{fig:base_chat_grades} shows the resulting agent performance grades.
-We observe no significant difference between the two settings, indicating that the finetuning bias remains detectable even when comparing against base models.
-Although the bias is less pronounced when comparing base to finetuned models (see \Cref{app:additionalresults}), the agent still successfully identifies the finetuning objective.
-This demonstrates that narrow finetuning creates such strong activation biases that they remain clearly detectable even when overlaid on the substantial base-to-chat transformation.
-This suggests that narrow finetuning disproportionately imprints its training objective in model representations, consistent with catastrophic forgetting \citep{french1999catastrophic, goodfellow2015empiricalinvestigationcatastrophicforgetting}, where new learning overwrites previous knowledge—here manifesting as the narrow objective dominating the broader chat training signal.
+\Cref{fig:base_chat_grades} shows agent performance grades.
+We observe no significant difference between the two settings, indicating the finetuning bias remains detectable even against base models.
+Although the bias is less pronounced when comparing base to finetuned models (see \Cref{app:additionalresults}), the agent still identifies the finetuning objective.
+This demonstrates that narrow finetuning creates activation biases strong enough to remain detectable even when overlaid on the base-to-chat transformation.
+This suggests narrow finetuning disproportionately imprints its training objective in model representations, consistent with catastrophic forgetting \citep{french1999catastrophic, goodfellow2015empiricalinvestigationcatastrophicforgetting}, where new learning overwrites previous knowledge—here manifesting as the narrow objective dominating the broader chat signal.